sketch-hq/SketchAPI/docs-website/pages/cli-export.md

 permalink: /cli/export-assets

 order: 100
+excerpt: Use the command-line interface to export any layer or page and document previews from a Sketch file
 ---

 Export assets using `sketchtool export`:

 -   Any layer
 -   Pages
 -   Document previews

 ## Formats